What is the Public Finance Authority?

 - Provides a voice for communities by requiring the elected body of a local government in which jurisdiction the project resides to hold a public hearing and approve the financing prior to issuance of bonds by PFA.

-- Serves as a immediate resource to assist cities and counties in accelerating local economic development by utilizing cost-effective financing programs, including a programmatic approach to a range of federally authorized finance programs.
+- Serves as an immediate resource to assist cities and counties in accelerating local economic development by utilizing cost-effective financing programs, including a programmatic approach to a range of federally authorized finance programs.

 - Seeks to act in the interest of local governments and their communities through its governing body consisting of, and appointed by, local government officials.